SamikLalwani/Weather-Forecasting-using-Python/README.md

 print(data.info()) ## Displays the type of data (such as int, float, etc)

 ```
 Now, we will display the mean temperature, the humidity and wind speed with the help of plotly.express library.
 We will be displaying the data in form of a line graph.
+We will also provide respective titles to each graph.

 ```Python